DataDog/nginx-datadog/test/cases/README.md

 These are the actual integration tests.

 The tests run as python `unittest` test cases.
-They share an instance of `class Orchestration`, which encapsulates the `docker-compose` services session by running `docker-compose up` before any tests begin and by running `docker-compose down` after all tests have completed.
+They share an instance of `class Orchestration`, which encapsulates the `docker compose` services session by running `docker compose up` before any tests begin and by running `docker compose down` after all tests have completed.

 Usage
 -----